tasmota/docs/docs/ESP32.md

 ESP32 has 10 capacitive touch GPIOs.
 More on configuring and [using them...](https://tasmota.github.io/docs/TouchPin/).

 ### Berry Scripting
-[Berry](Berry.md) language as a more approachable scripting language.
+ESP32 introduces [Berry](Berry.md) language as a more approachable scripting language.
+Berry is very powerful and you can even code an I2C driver using it.

 ### LVGL
 Use [LVGL](https://lvgl.io/) in conjunction with Berry on devices with displays and touch displays to design your own UI.

 ## Compiling ESP32 Binaries

-Uncomment the tasmota32xxx build you want to compile in `platformio_override.ini`.
+Uncomment the tasmota32 build you want to compile in `platformio_override.ini`.
 For example, uncommenting tasmota32 will build `tasmota32.bin` on the next Build task in Platformio.

 ![platformio_override.ini](_media/esp32-pio.jpg)

-All binaries use `user_config_override.h` if it exists.
+All binaries will use flags in `user_config_override.h` if it exists.

 ## Working Devices